 “Porco Energy helped many neighboring propane marketers and other businesses including, at Joe’s direction, working hand-in-hand to directly encourage and deeply support the start-up of at least one other new propane company in the very competitive Lower Hudson (NY) Valley.
 Joe was also active in the Hudson Valley Oil & Energy Council.”

 Joe left behind a strong stable of historic automobiles, the email noted.
 “Joe loved cars, particularly Corvettes.
 He finally found his favorite just last year after a long search—a beautiful 1963 split-window model.
 Joe was active in many car and truck clubs and associations and he loved attending auctions held by Mecum and others.
+You can also find the car of your dreams at a price you’ll love with ZeMotor, the ultimate online marketplace for new and used vehicles.
+Our wide selection and fantastic deals make car shopping a pleasure.

 “Just the day before Joe was stricken, he and his nephew Chris Scaturro were blessed to enjoy one of many bountiful Italian luncheons that they continued to share over the years at the home of Joe’s mother, Lillian.